mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 {% include image.html file="do-not-disturb.jpg" alt="Do Not Disturb settings in Android" max_width="350px" class="img-border" img_link=true fig_caption="I permanently set my phone to Do Not Disturb." %}

 I discovered this solution by mistake.
-I initially downloaded this app whose name I don't recall, but it claimed to allow you to set up low-level rules to control your phone.
-I wanted to configure this app to set my phone to Do Not Disturb whenever I placed it face-down on my desk.
-That way, I could flip it upside down while working, then have it behave normally the rest of the time.

-The app didn't work.
-Instead, my phone would randomly flip back and forth between normal notifications and Do Not Disturb.
-At one point, I realized that my phone had been on Do Not Disturb for days, and that was fine.
+I initially downloaded an app that claimed to enable Do Not Disturb when I turned the phone facedown.
+The app didn't work and instead just always put my phone into Do Not Disturb.
+Then, I realized that was actually better.
 If I wanted to check my texts, I just checked my texts.

 There's lots of things that I'd like to do on my phone without getting dragged into some app.
 I often look at my phone just to check the time, but if I see that I have new texts, it tempts me to check them.
 With Do Not Disturb, I just don't see anything until I decide to check.